opencord/voltha/voltha/adapters/tibit_olt/README.md

     http://localhost:8881/api/v1/local/devices | jq '.' | tee olt.json
 ```

-This shall return with a complete Device JSON object, including a 12-character
+This will return a complete Device JSON object, including a
-id of the new device and a preprovisioned state as admin state (it also saved the
+12-character id of the new device and a preprovisioned state as admin
-json blob in a olt.json file):
+state (it also saved the json blob in a olt.json file):

 ```
 {